The podcast industry's daily briefing for the people who build it.

 See what you're getting into

-Signal #1 β the launch edition.
+Signal #1 — the launch edition.
 This is exactly what lands in your inbox every weekday.

-Thursday, July 2, 2026
+Friday, July 31, 2026

 The Podosphere's daily intelligence brief for podcast industry operators.